Patron of Evolution Foundation College

 Mr Ian Waller – Patron of Evolution Foundation College

 Ian trained and graduated from Laine Theatre Arts in 1991.
-He is currently Associate Director of the West End Hit Musical ‘Annie’.
-Before this Ian was Resident Director on the International Tour of Singin in the Rain and and recently returned from the Far East, Australia & New Zealand for the arena tour of Walking with Dinosaurs.
-Previous to this Ian was the Resident Director on the International tour of Mamma Mia!
-In between these jobs Ian managed to put his dancing shoes on again to appear in Tom Hoopers new screen adaptation of the musical Les Miserables.
+He is currently Associate Director of the hit musical ‘Anything Goes’ (The Barbican).
+Prior to this Ian was Associate Director of the West End Hit Musical ‘Annie’.
+Resident Director on the International Tour of Singin in the Rain, International arena Tour in the Far East, Australia & New Zealand for the amazing Walking with Dinosaurs.
+Resident Director on the International tour of Mamma Mia!
+Very recently Ian was performing in the Pet Shop Boys new Music Video ‘Monkey Business’ and appeared in Tom Hoopers new screen adaptation of the musical Les Miserables.

 Other credits include Assistant Director/Choreographer on Sponge Bob Square Pants (UK Tour).
 Spamalot(Palace Theatre).
 Resident Choreographer on Billy Elliot (Victoria Palace).
 As dance captain on productions ofMiss Saigon (UK Tour), The Full Monty (UK Tour), My Fair Lady (Drury Lane), West Side Story (Prince Edward and UK Tour), Tommy (Shaftsbury), Peggy Sue Got Married (Shaftsbury), Hot Shoe Shuffle (UK Tour), Eating Raoul (Bridewell), Me and My Girl (UK Tour) and Scrooge (Manchester Opera House).

 Ian has also appeared in My One and Only (Piccadilly) and Singin’ in the Rain (National Theatre, Olivier) where he understudied and played the role of Cosmo.
 As well as a one off gig with Tap Dogs in Copenhagen.